GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 ### Labels

-We have a couple set types of labels.
-Beyond those, you are also welcome to add whatever labels are useful to you.
-The labels are [configured as code](../terraform/repo/vars.tf).
+We have a couple set types of labels, which are [configured as code](../terraform/repo/vars.tf).
+Beyond those, you are welcome to add whatever labels are useful to you.

 #### Grooming status

-**Purpose:** Indicate the state of the issue itself.
+**Purpose:** Consensus on the problem that will be solved and the work expectations (timeline, artefact, etc.)

 The grooming status is represented with the `g:` labels: `g: initial` → `g: final` → `g: accepted`.
 An issue is considered "groomed" (`g: accepted`) once it has been: